matthew-akinola/aws-webserver-prj/README.md

 - `terraform plan`
 7. Apply the Infrastructure: Apply the Terraform execution plan to create the AWS environment:
 - `terraform apply`
-Enter `yes` when prompted to confirm the execution.
+- Enter `yes` when prompted to confirm the execution.
 8. Wait for Provisioning: Terraform will provision the infrastructure components.
 This process may take a few minutes.
 Once completed, you will see the output with the details of the created resources.
 9. Access the Web Application: Once the infrastructure is provisioned, you can access the web application by using the load balancer's DNS name or IP address.

+# NOTE
+- A TLS certificate was configured in the `modules/ALB`, reconfigure it for your domain.
+This enables an HTTPS request.
+- Comment out the backend configuration in the `backend.tf` and apply.
+After successful `terraform apply`, uncomment the configuration and apply again.
+This will ensure S3 bucket is created first